biosaxs-dev/molass-library/paper.md

 Among the above mentioned steps, Low Rank Factorization[^1] using elution curve models is the most distinctive feature of `Molass Library`.
 It is directly related to the decomposition of species contained in the sample, which is first attained physically by the Size Exclusion Chromatograpy, followed by logical estimation and optimization of the software.
 When the chromatographic peaks are sufficiently separated, the decomposition is relatively simple.
 Otherwise, i.e., when the peaks overlap widely, it becomes challenging due to underdeterminedness[^2] from noise, the handling of which is beyond the scope of this paper and possibly might be studied using the future versions of this library.

 Here, we decribe the essense of easier part to give a basic idea of what it is all about.
-For discussion, it is convinient to use matrices.
+For discussion, it is convenient to use matrices.
 Ideally, then, the decomposition should be expressed as follows:

 $$ M = P \cdot C \qquad (1) $$